 How do you inflate it to the right size?

 When you pump up your ball for the first time, don't be afraid to over-inflate it.
-Sit on it and adjust it by deflating it slightly if necessary until it is the right size for your height.
+Sit on it and adjust the level of inflation (by slightly deflating if required) to help you adjust the ball size to your height.
 Your knees should be at the same height as your hips, or slightly lower.
 To save time, you can inflate your ball using the Swiss Ball pump (sold separately).

 What exercises can you do with your Swiss Ball?